BlockDevsUnited/l-earn/Lessons/English/L_EARN/Community/LCo2:Contributing.md

 # Contributing to BDU L-EARN
 This lesson provides the information you need to know, to contribute to BDU L-EARN.

 All our lessons are organized on Github in markdown (.md) format.
-These tools must be mastered in order to become a contributor.
+These tools must be learnt first before contributing.

 Reward: 10 xDai